pipegrepper/bootstrap-overflow-navs/README.md

 This plugin will pull the contents of the navbar into a bootstrap dropdown if the width of the ul exceeds that of the page.

-Twitter Bootstrap 3 is required for this jQuery plugin to work, download it from https://github.com/twbs/bootstrap This is tested with bootstrap 3.2.2 and reacting to window resizing.
+Twitter Bootstrap 3 is required for this jQuery plugin to work, download it from https://github.com/twbs/bootstrap This is tested with bootstrap 3.3.7, jquery 3.1 and reacting to window resizing.
 ## Getting started

 Include jQuery, bootstrap (CSS and Javascript) and the plugin on a page.
 Then select a nav to apply the plugin to.